The Difference between Partnerships and LLCs

 The taxes for partnerships and LLCs are different.

 - The partnership is not taxed.
 The income passes through to the individual owners/partners.
 Therefore, each partner pays federal taxes on any profits that are passed through and federal taxes on any income.
-The partnership still files a tax return to show how much profit the partnerships earns and how much each partner gets.
+The partnership still files a tax return to show how much profit the partnerships earn and how much each partner gets.

 - Limited liability corporations.
 An LLC files a federal tax return and pays corporate taxes based on any profits.
 The individual stockholders pay taxes on any taxable income they receive.
 This includes wages and dividends.